John Warner

-John William Warner III (February 18, 1927 – May 25, 2021) was an American politician and lawyer who served as a United States Senator from Virginia from 1979 to 2009.
-A member of the Republican Party, he previously served as the United States Secretary of the Navy from 1972 to 1974.
+John William Warner III (February 18, 1927 – May 25, 2021) was an American politician and lawyer who served as a United States senator from Virginia from 1979 to 2009.
+A member of the Republican Party, he previously served as the U.S. secretary of the Navy from 1972 to 1974.
 Warner is both the longest serving Republican Senator from Virginia, and the second longest serving Senator from Virginia behind Democrat Harry F. Byrd.
 He served as chairman of the Senate Armed Services Committee from 1999 to 2001, and from 2003 to 2007.
 Warner also served as the chairman of the Senate Rules Committee from 1995 to 1999.

 Warner was a veteran of the Second World War and Korean War, and was one of five World War II veterans serving in the Senate at the time of his retirement.
 He did not seek reelection in 2008.
-After leaving the Senate, he worked for the law firm of Hogan Lovells, where he had previously been employed before joining the United States Department of Defense as the Under Secretary of the Navy during the presidency of Richard Nixon in 1969.
+After leaving the Senate, he worked for the law firm of Hogan Lovells, where he had previously been employed before joining the United States Department of Defense as the under secretary of the Navy during the presidency of Richard Nixon in 1969.

-As of 2025, Warner is the last Republican to represent Virginia in the Senate, as well the only Republican Senator from Virginia to serve more than one term.
+As of 2025, Warner is the last Republican to represent Virginia in the Senate, as well the only Republican senator from Virginia to serve more than one term.